Maths, Physics and MFL: Part-Time (Salaried)

 - would like to earn a salary whilst training

-- would like to teach maths or physics
+- would like to teach maths, physics or MFL

 - have substantial career experience